A Survey of Deep Learning for Low-Shot Object Detection: Standard Few-Shot Object Detection

-The second category of classification-based methods is contrastive learning.
-Bo Sun et al.\cite{sun2021fsce} propose a few-shot object detection method via contrastive proposal encoding (FSCE).
-FSCE first proposes a stronger baseline than TFA which adapts better to novel data.
-With unfrozening RPN and ROI, the stronger baseline makes two modifications, (1) double the maximum number of proposals kept after NMS during few-shot fine-tuning, which brings more foreground proposals for novel classes, and (2) halving the number of sampled proposals in RoI head used for loss computation by eliminating only background proposals.
-Then FSCE proposes a contrastive branch parallel to the classification branch and regression branches.
-It measures the similarity between different region proposals and adds a contrastive loss function to maximize the agreement between region proposals from the same category and promote the distinctiveness of region proposals from different categories.
-This paper is the first attempt to introduce contrastive learning into transfer-learning based FSOD, which significantly improves the performance of the baseline TFA.
+\begin{itemize} \item FSCE introduces a contrastive loss to improve the classification performance of the model.
+FSCE proposes a contrastive loss function to maximize the similarity between objects of the same category and promote the distinctiveness of region proposals from different categories.
+This work is the first attempt to adopt contrastive learning into transfer-learning-based FSOD, which significantly improves the performance of the baseline TFA.